pizthewiz/node-flint-sender/README.md

 # node-flint-sender

-Flint is a service that builds on the [DIAL](http://www.dial-multiscreen.org/) (**DI**scovery **A**nd **L**aunch) protocol, using the DIAL Service Discovery component for discovery, an extended version of the DIAL REST Service component for receiver app execution control and a WebSocket Service channel for communication with receiver apps.
+Flint is a service that builds on the [DIAL](http://www.dial-multiscreen.org/) (**DI**scovery **A**nd **L**aunch) protocol, using the DIAL Service Discovery component, an extended version of the DIAL REST Service component for receiver app execution control and a WebSocket Service channel for communication from the sender app to receiver app.

-The first piece of hardware to use Flint is the [Matchstick](http://matchstick.tv), an open hardware/software HDMI streaming stick that runs [Firefox OS](https://www.mozilla.org/en-US/firefox/os/).
-A pure-software Flint service can be used in lieu of hardware, see the [flingd-coffee](https://github.com/openflint/flingd-coffee) project (it is unclear if this is the actual daemon that runs on the Matchstick hardware).
+The first piece of hardware to support Flint is the [Matchstick](http://matchstick.tv), an open hardware/software HDMI stick that runs [Firefox OS](https://www.mozilla.org/en-US/firefox/os/).
+In lieu of hardware to test against, the daemon can be run locally, please see the   [flingd-coffee](https://github.com/openflint/flingd-coffee) project.

 ### EXAMPLES

-Device Detection:
+Device detection:
 ```javascript
 var scanner = new DeviceScanner();
 scanner.on('device', function (device) {